-Burj Khalifa, the pinnacle of modern architectural technology and the crown jewel of the Dubai skyline is one of the most well-known buildings of our times.
-Let’s start with the general facts about the building
+Burj Khalifa, the pinnacle of modern architectural technology and the crown jewel of the Dubai skyline is one of the most well-known buildings of our times with the 163 floors.
+Let’s start with the general facts about the building.

 1. Burj Khalifa is the tallest building in the world with an architectural height of 2716.5 feet or 828.0 meters.
 Its occupied height (height of the floor occupied by people) is 1918 feet or 584.5 meters.
 Its total height measured from its tip is 2723 feet or 829.8 meters.
 The observatory deck of the building is located at a height of 1483 feet or 452.1 meters.